ches/docker-kafka/README.md

 - `ZOOKEEPER_PORT=2181`

   Used in constructing Kafka's `zookeeper.connect` setting.
-- `CHROOT`, ex: `/v0_8_1`
+- `ZOOKEEPER_CHROOT`, ex: `/v0_8_1`

   ZooKeeper root path used in constructing Kafka's `zookeeper.connect` setting.
   This is blank by default, which means Kafka will use the ZK `/`.
 You should set this if the ZK instance/cluster is shared by other services, or to accommodate Kafka upgrades that change schema.
-However, as of 0.8.1.1 Kafka will *not* create the path in ZK automatically, you must ensure it exists before starting brokers.
+Starting in Kafka 0.8.2, it will create the path in ZK automatically; with earlier versions, you must ensure it is created before starting brokers.

 [Docker]: http://www.docker.io